sethshober/learnJS/final/arrays.md

 // now the loop completes, we add one to i
 // and do all the checks again with i = 1
 // because 1 is less than the array length of 3
 // we run again with
+for (i = 1; i < 3; i++) {
   console.log('Hi ' + names[i]) // 'Hi Mike'
   // because names[i] is names[1] is 'Mike'
+}
 ```

 The key here is understanding that we are accessing the array values with an index number, and we are representing that index number with a variable.
 Understanding that should clear up what is happening every time the loop runs.
-I remember how unclear it was seeing brackets and `i`s everywhere, but now it's like reading a book.
+I remember how unclear it was seeing `[]`s and `i`s everywhere, but now it's like reading a book.

 To check whether an object is actually an array, we can't use `typeof`, because it will return `'object'`, since arrays are a sub-type of `'object'`.
 Instead we use the **[isArray()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/isArray)** method.